jeremy-collette/midistar/README.md

 ### 3.2 Initial setup
 midistar requires a brief initial setup which is mostly automated.
 If you are running a copy of midistar that you built from scratch, this is already completed during build setup.
+If you are running a copy of midistar that you installed using a ".deb" package, you can skip this section.

-If you are running a pre-built binary that you downloaded as a release, simply navigate to the extracted release folder and run the setup command.
+Otherwise, if you are running a pre-built binary that you downloaded as a release, simply navigate to the extracted release folder and run the setup command.
 To do this, open a terminal and change directories to the extracted release folder.
 On Windows run the `setup.bat` command and on Linux/OSX run the `./setup` command.

 ### 3.3 Starting from terminal
 Once you have completed the initial setup as described above, you're ready to